awsdocs/aws-single-sign-on-user-guide/doc_source/addusers.md

 1. Choose **Add user** and provide the following required information:

-   1. **Username** – This user name will be required to sign in to the AWS access portal and can't be changed later\.
+   1. **Username** – This user name is required to sign in to the AWS access portal and can't be changed later\.
 It must be between 1 and 100 characters\.

-   1. **Password** – Choose from one of the following options to provide a password to the user\.
+   1. **Password** – You can either send an email with the password setup instructions \(this is the default option\) or generate a one\-time password\.
+If you are creating an administrative user and you choose to send an email, make sure that you specify an email address that you can access\.

-      1. **Send an email to this user with password setup instructions\.** – This option automatically sends the user an email addressed from Amazon Web Services\.
+      1. **Send an email to this user with password setup instructions\.** – This option automatically sends the user an email addressed from Amazon Web Services, with the subject line **Invitation to join AWS Single Sign\-On**\.
 The email invites the user on behalf of your company to access the IAM Identity Center AWS access portal\.
 **Note**
 All emails sent by the IAM Identity Center service will come from either the address [no-reply@signin.aws](no-reply@signin.aws) or [no-reply@login.awsapps.com](no-reply@login.awsapps.com)\.
 We recommend that you configure your email system so that it accepts emails from these sender email addresses and does not handle them as junk or spam\.